timYTHuber/vscode-codeswap/DEPLOYMENT.md

    - Click "New Project" → "Deploy from GitHub repo"
    - Select this repository

-3. **Configure environment**:
+3. **Configure deployment**:
-   - Railway auto-detects Node.js projects
+   - Railway will automatically detect the `railway.toml` config
+   - The config specifies Nixpacks builder and npm start command
    - PORT is automatically set by Railway

 4. **Deploy**:
    - Click "Deploy"
-   - Wait for build and deployment
+   - Wait for build and deployment (usually 2-3 minutes)

 5. **Get the WebSocket URL**:
+   - In your Railway project dashboard, go to "Settings" → "Domains"
-   - In project settings, copy the public domain
+   - Copy the public domain (e.g., `codeswap-server.up.railway.app`)
-   - WebSocket URL: `wss://your-project.railway.app`
+   - WebSocket URL: `wss://codeswap-server.up.railway.app`

+**Note**: The project structure is optimized for Railway with `server.js` and `package.json` in the root directory.

 ## Option 3: Deploy to Heroku